Academic Handbook Summer School Policies and Procedures

 Supervision During Events or Activities

-1. The Event Lead is responsible for briefing and debriefing all staff working the event or activity.
+1. The Event Lead is responsible for briefing and debriefing all staff working at the event or activity.

-1. If they cannot find a child, they must alert the Event Lead immediately, check if the child is with another group, then retrace their steps.
+1. If they cannot find a child, they must alert the Event Lead immediately, check whether the child is with another group, then retrace their steps.
 If the child is not found, the Event Lead should phone the child.
 If they cannot be contacted and remain missing, the Event Lead should contact the Designated Safeguarding Lead.

 5. Some children may need to pray.
 Appropriate breaks for prayer should be planned into timetables.
-Children who need to pray should be gathered in one group and escorted by staff or student ambassadors to the prayer room, and then escorted back.
+Children who need to pray should be gathered in one group and escorted by staff or Student Ambassadors to the prayer room, and then escorted back.

 6. If a participant becomes ill during an activity:

-1. Staff should provide first aid, if appropriate.
+1. Staff should provide first aid, if appropriate;

 7. Challenging behaviour or inappropriate comments should be dealt with immediately, which may involve:

-2. Asking a participant to move seats or groups if they are causing disruption to others.
+2. Asking a participant to move seats or groups if they are causing disruption to others;

-3. Asking a participant to accompany staff away from the group so that there can be a discussion about their behaviour, what may be causing it, and possible consequences if the behaviour continues.
+3. Asking a participant to accompany staff away from the group so that there can be a discussion about their behaviour, what may be causing it, and possible consequences if the behaviour continues;

-4. Reconfiguring groups to minimise confrontation or disruptive behaviour.
+4. Reconfiguring groups to minimise confrontation or disruptive behaviour;

-5. Contacting a parent/guardian to discuss the behaviour.
+5. Contacting a parent/guardian to discuss the behaviour;

-6. Where there is a serious or repeated breach of the Code of Behaviour, the situation should be discussed with the Event Lead and the Designated Safeguarding Lead.
+6. Where there is a serious or repeated breach of the Code of Behaviour, the situation should be discussed with the Event Lead and the Designated Safeguarding Lead;

 7. Following discussion, a participant may be removed from the activity permanently and sent home, after staff have notified a parent/guardian and made arrangements for this to happen.